- -30- then and now (8/22/18)2

 1976 Brothers Richard and Glen Harter purchased the business from their father.

 Pure Ice.
 Co. was sold to Home City Ice in 2011.
-Based in Cincinnati, Home City Ice operates 33 manufacturing facilities and 49 distribution facilities across 12 states.
-The Cape Girardeau facility in no longer manufacturing ice.
+Based in Cincinnati, Ohio, Home City Ice operates 33 manufacturing facilities and 49 distribution facilities across 12 states.
+The Cape Girardeau facility is no longer manufacturing ice.
 It is used for cold storage.